 When it comes to picking out a pet, many people overlook the mighty hermit crab.
-That’s a shame because they have many things going for them: They don’t take up much space, they don’t require much care, and it’s unlikely that they’ll ever eat you or your children.
+That’s a shame because they have many things going for them; they don’t take up much space, they don’t require much care, and it’s unlikely that they’ll ever eat you or your children.

 However, owning a hermit crab can be quite a bit more involved than many people suspect.
 The fact of the matter is, keeping hermit crabs can be a costly hobby, especially if you’re unsure of what you’re doing.
 As a result, many people give up on raising these pets and miss out on all the potential fun.
+The total annual costs of owning a hermit crab are between $100–$200.

 The guide below will give you a good idea of what it will cost to bring home and raise a hermit crab, so you can be prepared for everything that ownership entails.
 Everything listed on the chart is just a ballpark figure, but they should give you a clue as to what to expect from the process.